Matchi-chan/matchi-chan.github.com/_posts/2013-04-16-Oreimo-series-2-episode-1-review.md

 title: 'Oreimo series 2 episode 1 and 2 Review'
 ---

 I'm not one to blog airing anime, but this is an exception with how much I love Oreimo.
 Also, I need stuff to write on this blog.
 I would've written this as soon as each episode came out, but I recently fell under a really bad cold which rendered me unable to sit down and do anything.
-So I'll review both episodes in one now I'm a bit more well.
+So I'll review the first episode now I'm a bit more well.

 Spoiler warnings.